 I was shocked when a Presentation Skills client started a diatribe against herself using the words “I condemn myself for…” and then launched into all the mistakes she could dream of.

 WHY do we presenters, trainers, and facilitators sometimes berate ourselves with words we might never use for another person?
-Practicing self-care actually improves presentation and training skills, by supporting our resilience.
+Self-care supports our resilience.
+Practicing self-care can make us better presenters, trainers, and facilitators.

 5 Quickie Self-Care Techniques for Presenters, Trainers, and Facilitators